 Local Government Network

-The Local Government Network, in particular the 17 Councils of the Salinity & Water Quality Alliance, maintains ongoing formal and constructive relationships between the Councils and Central Tablelands and Central West Local Land Services (LLS).
+The Local Government Network, in particular the 17 Councils of the Salinity & Water Quality Alliance, maintains ongoing formal and constructive relationships between the Councils and Central Tablelands and Central West Local Land Services.

 The purpose of this network is to :

-- ensure the proper management of natural resources in the social, economic, environmental interests and cultural condition of this region of the State, and
+- ensure the proper management of natural resources in the social, economic, environmental interests and cultural condition of this region of the State

 - assist, where possible, in the maintenance of biosecurity

-- ensure there is a strategic and long term approach to NRM and biosecurity management
+- ensure there is a strategic and long term approach to natural resource management and biosecurity management

 - ensure cooperative planning and on-ground coordination.

 The formal recognition of this collaboration is through the Salinity & Water Quality Alliance Local Government Reference Group which meets quarterly across the region to exchange information, discuss and plan future activities, such as capacity building events, and joint external funding opportunities.

-These actions are captured in the Alliance 5 Year Plan which supports the outcomes in both the LLS and Councils' Strategic Plans.
+These actions are captured in the Alliance Five Year Plan which supports the outcomes in both the Local Land Services and councils' strategic plans.